YunoHost/doc/pages/02.administer/45.tutorials/60.security/security.md

 YunoHost administration is accessible through an **HTTP API**, served on the 6787 port by default (only on `localhost`).
 It can be used to administer a lot of things on your server, so malicious actors can also use it to damage your server.
-The best thing to do, if you know how to use the [command-line interface](/commandline), is to deactivate the `yunohost-api` service.
+The best thing to do, if you know how to use the [command-line interface (CLI)](/commandline), is to deactivate the `yunohost-api` service.

 !
 This will completely disable both YunoHost's API and the web administration panel that relies on it.
 !
 Proceed only if you are comfortable with the command line interface.